Thinking Beyond the LMS: Four Ways a Learning Portal Strategy Will Improve Your Learning Ecosystem

-It’s become an industry meme: we love to complain about our old-school learning management systems (LMSes).
-Over the past five years or so, at virtually every training and performance technology conference I’ve been to, I’ve seen headline sessions with titles like “Is the LMS dead?,” “Why We Hate Our LMSes” and other similarly cheery titles.
+It’s become an industry meme: we love to complain about our old-school learning management systems (LMSs).
+Virtually every training and performance technology conference I’ve been to, I’ve seen headline sessions with titles like “Is the LMS dead?,” “Why We Hate Our LMSs” and other similarly cheery titles.

 Unfortunately, upgrading or replacing an enterprise LMS is a complex (and sometimes impossible) task, with many stakeholders.
 So let’s disregard the false choices of whether or not to change our LMS.
 Instead, let’s think beyond the LMS to a more targeted, nimble and ultimately impactful learning portal-based model.
 To help you envision what I mean, I’d like to share four ways the AllenComm learning portal is helping our partners get around the technical and bureaucratic limitations of the broad, enterprise LMS.